top of page

 You Made a Way

-You Made a Way is a 501(c)(3) nonprofit supporting mothers navigating financial coercive control, particularly when economic threats prevent them from leaving unsafe relationships or financial instability follows separation.
+You Made a Way is a 501(c)(3) nonprofit supporting mothers experiencing financial coercive control, whether economic threats are preventing them from leaving or financial instability has followed their decision to leave.

-The organization helps women navigate complex institutional systems including family courts, social services, and law enforcement.
-Through resource navigation, legal document preparation support, and financial planning guidance, the initiative works to stabilize families while women rebuild financial security and independence.
+The organization helps women navigate complex institutional systems including family courts and social services.
+Through pro se legal document preparation support, resource navigation and financial planning, coupled with emotional strengthening and resilience building, the initiative works to stabilize families while women rebuild financial security and independence.

 Bordentown Township Mayor's Ball